-- The student is responsible for initiating the request for disability accommodations or services as per the designated process. - The student is responsible for providing the required supporting documentation meeting designated standards. - The student is responsible for any costs or fees associated with obtaining the necessary documentation to support their claim. - For housing requests, all requests for housing accommodations, along with all of the required documentation and forms, must be submitted no later than: - July 15th for students looking to move in the Fall semester, and - December 15th for students looking to move in the Spring semester. - While applications submitted after these dates will be accepted and considered, WCM cannot guarantee that it will be able to meet late applicants' accommodation needs, including any needs that develop during the semester. - Once the accommodations or services are authorized and a plan for implementation has been determined, an accommodation notification letter will be sent to the student for use in communication with instructors or supervisors about the authorized accommodations or services, where relevant.
-If implementation requires the assistance of, or knowledge of, the student's instructor or supervisor, the student must communicate with the instructor or supervisor at least two (2) weeks in advance of the implementation of the needed accommodations or services. - The student is responsible for notifying the Student Accommodations Coordinator immediately if they experience any barriers to receiving accommodations or services, or if the student has concerns about discrimination or unfair treatment as a result of the requested accommodations or services.
+- The student is responsible for initiating the request for disability accommodations or services as per the designated process. - The student is responsible for providing the required supporting documentation meeting designated standards. - The student is responsible for any costs or fees associated with obtaining the necessary documentation to support their claim. - If enrolled in the Medical College, the student is responsible for renewing and/or adjusting their accommodation requests as they transition from the pre-clinical curriculum to clerkships. - For housing requests, all requests for housing accommodations, along with any the required documentation and forms, must be submitted no later than: - July 15th for students looking to move in the fall semester, and - December 15th for students looking to move in the spring semester. - While applications submitted after these dates will be accepted and considered, WCM cannot guarantee that it will be able to meet late applicants' accommodation needs, including any needs that develop during the semester. - A student with an approved emotional support animal must recertify on an annual basis by completing the ESA Renewal Request form. - Once the accommodations or services are authorized and a plan for implementation has been determined, an accommodation notification letter will be sent to the student for use in communication with instructors or supervisors about the authorized accommodations or services, where relevant.
+If implementation requires the assistance of, or knowledge of, the student's instructor or supervisor, the student must communicate with the instructor or supervisor at least two (2) weeks in advance of the implementation of the needed accommodations or services. - The student is responsible for notifying the Disability Specialist immediately if they experience any barriers to receiving accommodations or services, or if the student has concerns about discrimination or unfair treatment as a result of the requested accommodations or services.